 First blog post in a series on how to make a dryad display with a tree.
 The finished design has a dryad emerging from a tree and will be the centerpiece for my author booth at conventions and events.
 A dryad is the main character in my College Fae magic book series, so this art project is a perfect fit!

 First, we found this foam dressmaking dummy for $10 at a vintage-junk mall.
-Foam was a better choice than a plastic mannequin because we the material can be shaped easily.
-I will be using foam over the dummy that becomes bark so these materials will play well together.
+Foam was a better choice than a plastic mannequin because the material can be shaped easily.
+I will be using foam over the dummy, to make bark, so these materials will play well together.

 In this photo, we stacked boxes to determine the height.

 I found this resin pot for the garden at a Big Box Store.
 We cut off the heavy bottom, making her resin head pretty lightweight.
-I looked at using pre-formed masks but didn’t like any although that could be an option.
+I looked at using pre-formed mask, but didn’t like any, although that could be an option.